The 5 Best 88-Key Midi Keyboards (2023)

 The Hammer 88 has an exceptional quality of the build.
 This keyboard is of thick metal, making it sturdy and also a bit heavy but still light enough so that it can be easily moved if you need it for gigs and not just studio work.

-The best feature of this keyboard is its keys – M-Audio made them the selling point on this controller.
+The best feature of this keyboard is its keys – M-Audio made them the selling point of this controller.
 They are fully weighted, giving you the full grand piano feel when playing, unlike the other keyboards on this list.
 Besides that, Hammer 88 offers you pitch and mod wheels, two buttons, and one slider, which can be edited through accompanying the software, as well as the standard array of plug-ins in the back.

 This keyboard is a great buy for a great price offering anyone great quality (standard for pricier keyboards) and a nice amount of options and features within this great keyboard and for not a lot of money at all.